mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

+- the main app triggering source generation should be interface
+  - to have different implmenetations, the serialize methods can be default interface implementation
+      - so the binary app version can be generated
+      - the binary api with response version
+      - ...

+- double check if message buffering is needed, as it prevents kinda binary api with responses
+  - messages from renderer to blazor
+    - blazor has to be listening to messages even before the JS init method is called
+  - messages to renderer from blazor
+    - for TS code you can expect that it is ready to receive after the JS init method finishes
+    - but for Unity, that one has internal shit going on, ?? maybe expose a unity specific interop method so the js init code can await until unity inside is ready to receive

+- Add binaryApi with response to optimize interop usecases (as only unity debug socket cannot do this)

 - generate blazor interop code, preferably in  another project referencing the types in shared

 - try again to get matrix for screen to world as that would reduce the need for extra interop call